anilkagak2/MachineLearning/digitRecognizer/readme.md

+# Train and Test Data

+It has been taken from https://www.kaggle.com/c/digit-recognizer

+# Kaggle Public Score

-Train and Test Data have been taken from https://www.kaggle.com/c/digit-recognizer The random forest classifier gives public score of 0.96229
+- Random forest classifier gives public score of 0.96229